Photo courtesy of Chicago IL 5a

 Illinois, United States

-My soil is alkaline heavy clay, pH 7.7, high in magnesium and lime stones.
+My soil is alkaline heavy clay, pH 7.7, high in magnesium and lime.
 We average 40" rainfall and 38" snow in zone 5a.
-I don't spray - my soil and water is high in lime.
-Lime is a natural fungicide.
-All my roses are own-root.
-I killed some Knock-outs grafted on Dr. Huey since they got too big.
+I don't spray - my soil and water is high in dolomite and lime, natural fungicide.
+Most of my roses are own-root, I currently have 55 roses, killed or gave away about 20 roses.

 I put epsom salt (magnesium sulfate) in cut roses in a vase, with the result of darker bloom, but its scent went downhill.
 I put calcium citrate tablets in cut roses, this firmed up the petals and made the blooms last longer.
 Calcum spray is used for botrytis, and also in the canning industry to firm up fruits and veges.